 U.S. Charges 7 Russian Intelligence Officers With Hacking 40 Sports And Doping Groups

-A federal grand jury in Pennsylvania has indicted seven Russian military intelligence officers, accusing them of hacking into U.S. and international anti-doping agencies, sports federations, and accessing data related to 250 athletes from approximately 30 countries.
+A federal grand jury in Pennsylvania has indicted seven Russian military intelligence officers, accusing them of hacking into U.S. and international anti-doping agencies and sports federations and of accessing data related to 250 athletes from about 30 countries.

 Announcing the charges Thursday morning, the Justice Department also said the hackers' targets included Westinghouse Electric Corporation, the Organization for the Prohibition of Chemical Weapons, and a Swiss lab that was testing for an exotic poison used in the attempted assassinations of former KGB agent Sergei Skripal and his daughter.

-The officers, part of Russia's GRU, allegedly published stolen information under the phony auspices of a group called the Fancy Bears' Hack Team.
+The officers, part of Russia's foreign military intelligence agency GRU, allegedly published stolen information under the phony auspices of a group called the Fancy Bears' Hack Team.

+A U.S. magistrate judge in the Western Pennsylvania district ordered arrest warrants to be issued for the officers, all of whom are currently believed to be in Russia.

+Moscow is denying the accusations, with the Russian foreign ministry saying, "The West's spy mania is gaining momentum," according to state-run Tass media.

-The hackers acquired the data through cyber attacks on networks and officials at roughly 40 different anti-doping agencies and sporting organizations, U.S. investigators say.
+The U.S. investigators say the hackers acquired the data through cyberattacks on networks and officials at roughly 40 anti-doping agencies and sporting organizations.
 The alleged victims range from the International Olympic Committee and the World Anti-Doping Agency to the IAAF (the International Association of Athletics Federations) and FIFA, soccer's governing body.

 In some cases, the hackers modified data before releasing it.
 And in addition to their surreptitious operations, the Justice Department says, the hackers who released athletes' data "exchanged e-mails and private messages with approximately 186 reporters in an apparent attempt to amplify the exposure and effect of their message."

+The GRU officers worked hard to obscure their tracks.
+According to the indictment, they mainly used bitcoin to pay for technical equipment and to register domain names, and they used "hundreds of different email accounts, in some cases using a new account for each purchase."

-The DOJ says Russia began its Olympics operation in retaliation for a damning World Anti-Doping Agency's report released one month before the Rio Olympics, which found the country had used a systematic campaign to cheat doping tests, in actions that centered around the 2014 Sochi Winter Olympics.
+The DOJ says Russia began its Olympics operation in retaliation for a damning World Anti-Doping Agency's report released one month before the 2016 Rio Olympics, which found the country had used a systematic campaign to cheat doping tests, in actions that centered on the 2014 Sochi Winter Olympics.
 Within days of that report, Russia began trying to hack into WADA, the U.S. Anti-Doping Agency and other agencies, according to the Justice Department.

-The charges include conspiracy, wire fraud conspiracy, wire fraud, aggravated identity theft, and conspiracy to commit money laundering.
-The case directly relates to Thursday's announcement by Dutch authorities who say they disrupted at least one cyber op aimed at the OPCW.
+The charges include conspiracy, wire fraud conspiracy, wire fraud, aggravated identity theft and conspiracy to commit money laundering.
+The case directly relates to Thursday's announcement by Dutch authorities who say they disrupted at least one cyber operation aimed at the OPCW.

-Some of the hackers had been "caught red-handed" trying to infiltrate the OPCW in the Netherlands earlier this year, said Assistant Attorney General John Demers of the of the DOJ's National Security Division.
+Some of the hackers had been "caught red-handed" trying to infiltrate the OPCW in the Netherlands earlier this year, said Assistant Attorney General John Demers of the DOJ's National Security Division.

-Three of the seven defendants who were charged on Thursday were previously charged in indictments by the office of Special Counsel Robert Mueller in July.
-The two sets of indictments share conspirators and methods, Demers said, along with what he called the same strategic goal: Russia's "disinformation operations aimed at the muddying or altering perceptions of the truth."
+Three of the seven defendants who were charged on Thursday had been charged in indictments by the office of special counsel Robert Mueller in July.
+The two sets of indictments share conspirators and methods, Demers said, along with what he called the same strategic goal: Russia's "disinformation operations aimed at muddying or altering perceptions of the truth."

-Once Russia was exposed, Demers added, the embarrassed country "fought back by retaliating against the truth tellers and against the truth itself."
+Once Russia was exposed, Demers added, the embarrassed country "fought back by retaliating against the truth tellers, and against the truth itself."

-The Justice Department indicted 12 total officers of Russia's military intelligence service, the GRU, in July, accusing them of crimes related to the hacking of the Democratic National Committee's emails, state election systems and other targets in 2016.
+In July, the Justice Department indicted 12 GRU officers, accusing them of crimes related to the hacking of the Democratic National Committee's emails, state election systems and other targets in 2016.

-The Justice Department listed the seven Russians' names and ages: Aleksei Sergeyevich Morenets, 41; Evgenii Mikhaylovich Serebriakov, 37; Ivan Sergeyevich Yermakov, 32; Artem Andreyevich Malyshev, 30; and Dmitriy Sergeyevich Badin, 27 — whom the Justice Department says were assigned to Military Unit No. 26165 — along with GRU officers Oleg Mikhaylovich Sotnikov, 46, and Alexey Valerevich Minin, 46.
+In Thursday's press release, the Justice Department listed the seven Russians' names and ages: Aleksei Sergeyevich Morenets, 41; Evgenii Mikhaylovich Serebriakov, 37; Ivan Sergeyevich Yermakov, 32; Artem Andreyevich Malyshev, 30; and Dmitriy Sergeyevich Badin, 27 — whom the Justice Department says were assigned to Military Unit No. 26165 — along with GRU officers Oleg Mikhaylovich Sotnikov, 46, and Alexey Valerevich Minin, 46.

-Federal prosecutors say that Yermakov, Malyshev, Badin, and others used fake identities and proxy servers as they "researched victims, sent spearphishing emails, and compiled, used, and monitored malware command and control servers."
+Federal prosecutors say that Yermakov, Malyshev, Badin and others used fake identities and proxy servers as they "researched victims, sent spearphishing emails, and compiled, used and monitored malware command and control servers."

-If the networks and data that the officers wanted couldn't be cracked remotely, the Justice Department says, the Russian officers would travel to other countries, where they hacked into WiFi networks — and shared access with their conspirators in Russia.
+If the networks and data that the officers wanted couldn't be cracked remotely, the Justice Department says, the Russian officers would travel to other countries, where they hacked into Wi-Fi networks — and shared access with their conspirators in Russia.

-Russian officers traveled to Brazil for the 2016 Summer Olympics in Rio de Janeiro — and they succeeded in infiltrating vital accounts, the DOJ says, adding that the hackers captured the credentials of an Olympics anti-doping official, and used them to get into the WADA database.
+Russian officers traveled to Brazil for the 2016 Summer Olympics in Rio de Janeiro — and they succeeded in infiltrating vital accounts, the DOJ says, adding that the hackers captured the credentials of an Olympics anti-doping official and used them to get into the WADA database.

-The hackers also used a WiFi network to steal the credentials of "a senior USADA anti-doping official," allowing them to read emails that included "summaries of athlete test results and prescribed medications."
+The hackers also used a Wi-Fi network to steal the credentials of "a senior USADA anti-doping official," allowing them to read emails that included "summaries of athlete test results and prescribed medications."

 Some of the activity is from nearly four years ago: One of the Russians charged, Yermakov, traveled to the U.S. in November 2014, when he "performed reconnaissance of Westinghouse Electric Company's ... networks and personnel" in Pennsylvania, the Justice Department said.